Dark-eyed Junco

 Image by i_love_animals from Pixabay

-Clark’s Nutcracker is about 4 inches bigger than the Junco, and has a gray plumage with black wings and white wing patches and a long thick black bill whereas the Junco is a small plump bird with a gray upper body and a white lower chest and belly with a short thick pink seed cracking bill.
+To distinguish between the Clark’s Nutcracker and the Dark-eyed Junco, there are some distinct differences to keep in mind.
+Firstly, the Clark’s Nutcracker is significantly larger than the Junco, measuring around 4 inches longer.
+They have a gray plumage with black wings and white wing patches, and a long, thick black bill that is well adapted for cracking open pine cones.
+In contrast, the Junco is a small, plump bird with a gray upper body and a white lower chest and belly.
+They have a short, thick pink seed-cracking bill that is well suited for their preferred diet.

-The Clark’s Nutcracker lives in high altitude pine forests from Canada to Northern Mexico, while the Junco lives at lower altitudes in deciduous or mixed woodlands.
+The Clark’s Nutcracker is commonly found in high altitude pine forests, ranging from Canada to Northern Mexico.
+They are well adapted to these environments and can be easily identified by their distinctive plumage and bill shape.
+In contrast, the Dark-eyed Junco is typically found at lower altitudes in deciduous or mixed woodlands.

 Spotted Towhee